-The project aims to identify transitions in information-processing since the earliest proto-organisms, partly in order to provide new understanding of varieties of biological intelligence, including the mathematical intelligence that produced Euclid's Elements, without which a great deal of human science and engineering would have been impossible.
+The project aims to identify transitions in information-processing since the earliest proto-organisms, partly in order to provide new understanding of varieties of biological intelligence.
+This requires a study of related transitions: transitions in "construction-kits".

-Transitions depend on "construction-kits", including the initial "Fundamental Construction Kit" (FCK), provided by the physical universe and the possibilities it supports, i.e. the physical and chemical structures and processes that it makes possible directly.
+The initial "Fundamental Construction Kit" (FCK) is provided by the physical universe and the possibilities it supports, i.e. the physical and chemical structures and processes that it makes possible directly.